-We did not have any cash equivalents or marketable securities as of December 31, 2019 and March 31, 2020 (unaudited).
+We did not have any cash equivalents or marketable securities as of December 31, 2019.

 As of the date of issuance of the Convertible Loan, we valued an embedded lenders' put option that was bifurcated from the 2020 Convertible Loan.
 In accordance with accounting guidance, the put option is required to be reported at fair value and any changes in fair value are recognized as a gain or loss in our consolidated statements of operations.
 The fair value of this financial instrument was measured using Level III inputs, including the fair market value of our common stock and the probability of various expected exit events.
-This instrument was initially valued at \$4.4 million upon issuance and deemed to have no value at March 31, 2020 (unaudited).
-The change in fair value resulted in a gain of \$4.4 million for the three months ended March 31, 2020 (unaudited).